 Seating is designed so that all passengers have a clear view out of the saloon.

-Large nets at the bow invite sun worshipping.
+Large nets at the bow and top rear deck invite sun worshipping.

 A flat carefully designed wrap-around deck means no obstacles to trip up unwary passengers.